linode/docs/docs/applications/game-servers/multicraft-on-ubuntu.md

     [![Multicraft Panel Database Connection.](/docs/assets/multicraft-panel_small.png)](/docs/assets/multicraft-panel.png)

 6. After logging in you will be directed back to the previous page, where you can now click on `Continue`.
-On the next page you can configure the basic configuration setting to your choosing.
+The next page will allow you to configure your basic settings.
 When done, click `Save`.

 7. On the daemon configuration page, you will find a start command to initiate the Multicraft Daemon.
 Copy the command into your terminal: